shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ### Additional Criteria parts
 In the following example, the plugin adds a new `Facet`, `Sorting` and `Condition` for the product listing, which accesses the product sales field.
-This example can be used for each other field which indexed for products.
+This example can be used for each other field which is indexed for products.
-First the plugin has to register his own criteria parts (`Facet`, `Sorting` and `Condition`) with a `CriteriaRequestHandler`.
+First, the plugin has to register his own criteria parts (`Facet`, `Sorting` and `Condition`) with a `CriteriaRequestHandler`.
-The criteria part classes has no dependencies to any search implementation like DBAL or ES, they are defined as abstract and only describe how the search should be executed.
+The criteria part classes have no dependencies on any search implementation like DBAL or ES.
+They are defined as abstract and only describe how the search should be executed.
 The plugin bootstrap contains the additional source code:

 ```php
 <?php